-- Residents, adventurers and visitors can access the west side of the park on hiking trails up Fry, Carney and Hamill Creeks.
-Day hikes are popular on the lower reaches of Hamill Creek to visit the old compressor site via the cable cars and on Fry Creek to see the canyon.
+- You can access the west side of the park on hiking trails up Fry, Carney and Hamill Creeks.
+Day hikes are popular on the lower reaches of Hamill Creek to visit the old compressor site using the cable cars, and on Fry Creek to see the canyon.

 - Rivers may be impassable during flood season, usually until the end of July.
-There are few bridges on the east side of the Park.
-Some bridges and five cable cars are in place on the lower end of Hamill Creek and Fry Creek.
-(Bring gloves to pull yourself across on the cable cars.)
+There are few bridges on the east side of the park.
+Bridges and five cable cars are in place on the lower end of Hamill Creek and Fry Creek.

-- Visitors to the Conservancy should be prepared for a wilderness experience, able to read maps and capable of route finding.
-Open to wilderness recreation, the park has no facilities or marked trails and is not regularly serviced.
+- Be prepared for a wilderness experience.
+You must be able to read maps, and capable of route finding.
+The park has no facilities or marked trails, and is not regularly maintained.
 Visitors should be self-sufficient and proficient in backcountry travel practices.

 Dewar Creek Hot Springs

 One of the special features of the park is the Dewar Creek hot springs.
 Water flowing through fractures into the substrate is heated to temperatures above 100 C or boiling point.
 It rises to the surface carrying many minerals in solution especially calcium, magnesium and sulphur compounds.
 Hot water at the surface vents is above 80 C, too hot for bathing.

 Visitors to the springs have created a variety of pools over the years using both natural and manmade materials.
 All except one small pool have been removed.
 BC Parks will continue to remove any new construction and request your cooperation.
 The intrinsic value of the springs for wildlife use far outweighs modification of the springs for recreational bathing.
 Far better, more accessible opportunities for hot spring soaking exist at other locations in the Kootenay’s.